tijldeneut/dpapilab-ng/README.md

 this is from https://github.com/mis-team/dpapick, but, again, every file changed to accomodate for using Python3.

-**blobinfo.py**: this small utility simply tries to parse a DPAPI BLOB file.
+- **blobinfo.py**: this small utility simply tries to parse a DPAPI BLOB file.

-**blobdec.py**: this utility tries to decrypt a *system* or *user* DPAPI BLOB file provided, using DPAPI system key stored in LSA secrets or user password/hash.
+- **blobdec.py**: this utility tries to decrypt a *system* or *user* DPAPI BLOB file provided, using DPAPI system key stored in LSA secrets or user password/hash.

-**blobdec-with-masterkey.py**: this utility tries to decrypt a DPAPI BLOB given an already unlocked MasterKey (hex format) and an optional entropy.
+- **blobdec-with-masterkey.py**: this utility tries to decrypt a DPAPI BLOB given an already unlocked MasterKey (hex format) and an optional entropy.

-**mkinfo.py**: this small utility simply tries to parse a MasterKey file or a directory containing MasterKey files.
+- **mkinfo.py**: this small utility simply tries to parse a MasterKey file or a directory containing MasterKey files.

-**mkdecs.py**: this utility tries to decrypt the *system* MasterKey files provided, using DPAPI system key stored in LSA secrets.
+- **mkdecs.py**: this utility tries to decrypt the *system* MasterKey files provided, using DPAPI system key stored in LSA secrets.

-**mkdecu.py**: this utility tries to decrypt the *user* MasterKey files provided, using the user password, password hash or Domain PVK file.
+- **mkdecu.py**: this utility tries to decrypt the *user* MasterKey files provided, using the user password, password hash or Domain PVK file.

-**winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows Wi-Fi password, which are (usually) system wide.
-To decrypt them you need: the DPAPI system key, which is one of the OS LSA secrets; the system MasterKeys, stored in  ``\Windows\System32\Microsoft\Protect\S-1-5-18\User``; the WiFi directory, ``\ProgramData\Microsoft\WwanSvc\Profiles``.
+- **winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows Wi-Fi password, which are (usually) system wide.
+To decrypt them you need: the DPAPI system key, which is one of the OS LSA secrets;
+the system MasterKeys, stored in ``\Windows\System32\Microsoft\Protect\S-1-5-18\User``;
+and the WiFi directory, ``\ProgramData\Microsoft\WwanSvc\Profiles``.

-**winwifipeapdec.py**: this utility decrypts Windows Wi-Fi Enterprise passwords, these are first encrypted using system Masterkeys, but the password itself is in ``NTUSER.dat`` and encrypted with user Masterkeys, so both are needed.
+- **winwifipeapdec.py**: this utility decrypts Windows Wi-Fi Enterprise passwords, these are first encrypted using system Masterkeys,
+but the password itself is in ``NTUSER.dat`` and encrypted with user Masterkeys, so both are needed.

-**browserdec.py**: this utility tries to decrypt both cookies and stored browser passwords from either Chrome, Opera or the newer MS Edge browser.
+- **browserdec.py**: this utility tries to decrypt both cookies and stored browser passwords from either Chrome, Opera or the newer MS Edge browser.
 Using many different ways (masterkeys, SHA1/NT hashes or AD PVK file)

-**creddec.py**: this utility tries to decrypt Windows Credential files
+- **creddec.py**: this utility tries to decrypt Windows Credential files

-**crypokeysdec.py**: this utility tries to decrypt Windows Crypto files
+- **crypokeysdec.py**: this utility tries to decrypt Windows Crypto files

-**vaultdec.py**: this utility tries to decrypt Windows Vault files
+- **vaultdec.py**: this utility tries to decrypt Windows Vault files

-**openvpndec.py**: this utility tries to decrypt OpenVPN certificate passphrases that are stored in ``NTUSER.dat`` and encrypted with the User MasterKey
+- **openvpndec.py**: this utility tries to decrypt OpenVPN certificate passphrases that are stored in ``NTUSER.dat`` and encrypted with the User MasterKey

-**cloudprtdec.py**: decrypt Cloud AP PRT cookies from lsass.dmp using System MasterKey to perform pass-the-PRT cookie

 The NGC files are accompanied by an article, read it here: https://www.insecurity.be/blog/2020/12/24/dpapi-in-depth-with-tooling-standalone-dpapi/

 ## NGC Usage

-**ngcparse.py**: parses the Windows Ngc folder and files:
+- **ngcparse.py**: parses the Windows Ngc folder and files:
   ``\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\Ngc``
   On a live system, this requires SYSTEM privileges

-**ngcvaultdec.py**: similar to ***vaultdec.py*** but adds a parsing layer
+- **ngcvaultdec.py**: similar to ***vaultdec.py*** but adds a parsing layer

-**ngcregistrydec.py**: parses the ``SOFTWARE`` to parse the NgcPin data Successful output is ***EncData***, ***IV*** and ***EncPassword***
+- **ngcregistrydec.py**: parses the ``SOFTWARE`` to parse the NgcPin data
+Successful output is ***EncData***, ***IV*** and ***EncPassword***

-**ngccryptokeysdec.py**: parses and decrypts the RSA/ECDS keys in ``\Windows\ServiceProfiles\LocalService\AppData\Roaming\Microsoft\Crypto\Keys``
+- **ngccryptokeysdec.py**: parses and decrypts the RSA/ECDS keys in
+``\Windows\ServiceProfiles\LocalService\AppData\Roaming\Microsoft\Crypto\Keys``
 using the System MasterKey.
 Also implements ***ncrypt.dll*** functionality to decrypt the Private Keys using a PIN (***smartCardSecret***) and brute force PINs

-**_ngc_step_by_step_on_and_offline.py**: fully decrypt an encrypted Windows Hello Ngc PIN credential by running the other scripts manually.
+- **_ngc_step_by_step_on_and_offline.py**: fully decrypt an encrypted Windows
+Hello Ngc PIN credential by running the other scripts manually.
 Use this script to learn to use the other scripts, requires other scripts

-**_ngc_full_auto.py**: tries to fully automatically decrypt Windows Hello Ngc Pins by calling the other scripts, only needs a Windows folder.
+- **_ngc_full_auto.py**: tries to fully automatically decrypt Windows Hello Ngc Pins by calling the other scripts, only needs a Windows folder.
 Use this script for a quick win, requires other scripts

 ## Licensing and Copyright

 Copyright 2015 Francesco "dfirfpi" Picasso.
 All Rights Reserved.
-Copyright 2020 Tijl "Photubias" Deneut.
+Copyright 2022 Tijl "Photubias" Deneut.
 All Rights Reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License